April 21, 2022 Water Safety

 Here are five tips

 - Learn the basics of swim lessons: Swim lessons help to save lives.
 It would be one of the most valuable skills to learn.
-Many organisations provide services such as event water safety and first aid services and offer affordable courses through the local training centre.
+Many organisations provide services such as event water safety and first aid services and offer affordable lifeguard training courses through the local training centre.

 - Life jackets are the life saviors: When in or around a water body, wear a life jacket certified by the top coast guard standard.
 Before making use of them make sure that life jackets are in good condition and know the usage standards for children as well as adults.